eiskalteschatten/BookJournal/README.md

 - [x] Add Submit Feedback button to the Help menu
 - [x] Add Editor field
 - [x] Add books to a wishlist
+- [x] Feature to set the book's color to the primary color of the bookcover
 - [x] Redesigned book form to make it simpler and more fun to use
 - [x] Redesigned book reading statuses to have more options and to make it easier to understand
 - [x] Fixed a bug where the window preferences weren't saved when closing the window
+- [x] Update to Electron 7
+- [x] New application icon

 ### 0.6.0
 - [x] Support for macOS dark mode